alvchan/kno/README.md

 Originally was made using plaintext and Vim link jumps with `gf`/`C-o` and `less` to read like `man`.

-Named `kno` as search for the word 'know', but as a three letter word/name like `vim`/`man`/`GNU`.
+Named `kno` as short for the word 'know', but as a three letter word/name like `vim`/`man`/`GNU`.
 Meant to be pronounced as 'kuh-noo', which is obviously inspired by/mocking the pronounciation of GNU (guh-noo).